CoffeeBeforeArch/pytest_guide/src/fixtures/yield_fixtures.md

     return 5
 ```

-But what if we wanted our test fixture to also to do something when the test exits?
+But what if we wanted our test fixture to also do something when the test exits?
 For this, we can use `yield` fixtures.

-`yield` fixtures allow us to run a fixture before before a test starts, and the resume the fixture after the test ends.
-For example, let's change our fixture to print out a string before we `yield` a value, then print out another string after the fixture resumes:
+`yield` fixtures allow us to run a fixture before a test starts, then resume it after the test ends.
+For example, we can change our fixture to print a string before we `yield` a value, then print another string after the fixture resumes:

 ```python
 @pytest.fixture